Getting from Keflavík Airport to Reykjavík city centre

 Flybus is not the only company to run coaches from the airport into the city centre, though it does tend to have the most frequent services.

-Both Airport Direct and Grey Lines also run regular transfers from the airport to the BSI bus terminal, and both offer the extra mini-bus shuttle to hotels and central bus stops.
+Airport Direct also runs regular transfers from the airport to the BSI bus terminal, and offers the extra mini-bus shuttle to hotels and central bus stops.

 The easiest way: grab a taxi